 "Well he may be a fool but he's our fool"

 I hate Randy Newman.
-Previous to me discovering his work, I was living in blissful ignorance, occasionally putting pen to paper to scribble down a few lines of poetry or would-be lyrics for a band in need of a non musical wordsmith.
+Previous to me discovering his work via Lonely at the Top, I was living in blissful ignorance, occasionally putting pen to paper to scribble down a few lines of poetry or would-be lyrics for a band in need of a non musical wordsmith.
 I thought I was pretty damn good too.
 Then I heard this compilation and I realised that everything I’ve ever wanted to say, or would ever want to say through poetry had already been said by Randy Newman, in a more elegant, concise and witty manner.
 Bastard.

 I didn’t realise it until well over a decade after I’d heard this compilation for the first time, but discovering Randy Newman fundamentally changed the way I listened to music.
 After years of generally enjoying music, from that moment I started to become more and more obsessed with lyrics, to the point where my enjoyment of music now often hinges on how great the lyrics are.
 This is Randy Newman’s fault.